jeffersonmwanaut/Zana/README.md

     }
 }
 ```
-4. Then point your browser to `http://localhost/my-project/hello-world` to see the hello world web page.
+4. Point to `http://localhost/my-project/hello-world` in the browser of choice to see the hello world page.
+Now you can start building with Zana by creating your own modules, controllers, views and templates.

 ## What's included